Wondirad-Kifelew/Campus-Issue-Management-System/README.md

    JWT_SECRET=your_random_secret_key
    ```
    For MongoDB URI, use your connection string from MongoDB Atlas or local MongoDB instance.
-   For JWT_SECRET, generate a random string: `openssl rand -base64 32`
+   For JWT_SECRET, generate a random string.

 3. Run the development server
    ```bash